 Frequently Asked Questions - Newborns

-Newborn photography sessions are like no other photography session.
-In order to have them flow smoothly and to obtain those stunning images, a little preparation is required from both myself as the photographer, and you as the parent, and this begins as soon as your session is booked.
-Below are some frequently asked questions and some handy tips on how to get the best out of your newborn session and what you can expect on the day.
+Newborn baby photography sessions are like no other photography session.
+In order to have them flow smoothly and to obtain those stunning images, a little preparation is required from both myself as the newborn photographer, and you as the parent, and this begins as soon as your photography session is booked.
+Below are some frequently asked questions and some handy tips on how to get the best out of your newborn photography session and what you can expect on the day.

 As soon as you book, a date will be provisionally held based upon your due date.
 This just allows me to monitor my availability.
 Then when your little one arrives, get in touch as early as possible.
 Once your precious bundle is here, we can adjust and finalise the date of the session.
 If you did not know the gender of baby beforehand, be sure to let me know, as well as their birth weight, so that we can plan suitable colours and props.